kwynncom/web-server-access-log-analysis/README.md

 With the binary filter, it takes around 2 seconds to process.
 Even if I filter dates--return from the function--when I create the timestamp in the parser, it takes around 14 seconds to run.
 I may do a multi-core version at some point.

+PERFORMANCE / RUNTIME MEASUREMENTS

+6:46pm - InsertMany is 10 - 15 times faster than insertOne!
+I suppose I should have known that.

+10/19 2:12am - Given that I test near the end of a file, use "tail" before head for speed.
+Thus the getLine() function does need the tot.
+I can do head
+    without the tot, but it's much slower if I'm looking for the end of the file.

+2020/10/18 8:10pm - Off hand I see little difference between using explode() and strtok().  strtok() uses less memory, so I'll probably go with it.

 HISTORY

 For my own record, I wrote part of this in early February, 2019.
 I wrote the parser and more code that is yet to come.